PaperMC/docs/docs/paper/reference/paper-global-configuration.md

   [luck formula by Aikar](https://gist.github.com/aikar/40281f6c73ec9b6fef7588e6461e1ba9), allowing luck to be applied to items that have no quality defined.
 Makes major changes to fishing formulas.

-### chunk-tasks-per-tick

-- **default**: 1000
-- **description**: How many chunk tasks may be done in the middle of ticks for all worlds.
-This is helpful to rendering and chunk generation.

 ### enable-player-collisions

 - **default**: true